WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 `content-security-policy`, etc.

 ### Signing as an origin {#signing}

 Resources within a package are provably from an entity with the ability to serve HTTPS requests for those resources' origin {{?RFC6454}}.

+Resources within a package are provably from an entity with the ability to serve HTTPS requests for those resources' origin {{?RFC6454}}.